International Online Seminar On COVID-19 On June 05 - UrduPoint

 This online lecture holds significance for wider Public Health and Health Sciences in Pakistan and other OIC states.

-She is an advisor on maternal and child health to the Khyber Pakhtunkhwa, Department of Health.

-She is also serving as technical advisor to the Federal Ministry of National Health Regulations and Services in Islamabad.
+She is also serving as technical adviser to the Federal Ministry of National Health Regulations and Services in Islamabad.